- Home

 The Theme of Madness in Shakespeare's "Hamlet"

-A brief look at the theme of madness in Shakespeare's play, "Hamlet."
-This article addresses whether or not Hamlet and Ophelia were truly mad or not and takes a brief look at the driving force behind their displays of madness.
+This is a brief look at the theme of madness in Shakespeare's play, "Hamlet."
+This article addresses whether or not Hamlet and Ophelia were truly mad and briefly examines the driving force behind their displays of madness.

 The Irony of Trifles: A Look Into Susan Glaspell's Play "Trifles"